Sweating for the Wedding

 I spend more time at work than I do anywhere else, so what better place to connect with a community of wellness-focused individuals and help me stay on track?
 I started organizing monthly fitness challenges at LifeWise to help keep myself and my coworkers motivated.
 The challenges started out small, just my six person team, but they’ve grown to include more than 30 employees.
 So far, we have tackled squats, planks, crunches and push-ups, squeezing exercise time in between meetings and at lunch.

 I live and die by my Fitbit and have long flirted with the idea of being a runner, but solo runs just aren’t my thing.
 My new goal is getting friends to sign up for local runs so we can train together for longer events.
 Back in March, my fiancé and I road-tripped down to Portland for the Adidas Shamrock Run, where we ran a 5K with 35,000 friends.
 I’m hoping that more events like that are in my future.

 Whitney Haggerson is a California native who is learning to love the Pacific Northwest in all its fleece-y glory.
-Living LifeWise is part of her quest to learning to love exercise rather than doing so as a means of offsetting her peanut butter addiction.
-Whitney works as an Internal Consultant for LifeWise and lives in Green Lake with her soon-to-be husband and their chocolate Lab.
+She is learning to love exercise rather than doing so as a means of offsetting her peanut butter addiction.
+Whitney lives in Green Lake with her husband and their chocolate Lab.